The 5 Best Canon T50 Camera Lenses

 The standard lens cap and filter ring thread diameter for Canon FD lenses is 55mm.

-Making use of a standardized filter thread size is nice due to the fact that you only need to spend money on and bring a single set of filters.
+Making use of a standardized filter thread size is useful due to the fact that you just need to get hold of and carry a single set of filters.

-A handful of telephoto and zoom lenses have bigger filter ring thread diameters because they have sizeable front lens elements.
+Some telephoto and zooms have bigger filter ring thread diameters since they have substantial front lens elements.

 FD vs FL Lens Mount

-The Canon FL lens mount was made before the FD lens mount.
-You are able to use FL lenses on the FD lens mount, and FD mount lenses can be used on the FL mount.
+The Canon FL mount was made prior to the FD lens mount.
+You are able to use FL mount lenses on the FD mount, and FD mount lenses can be used on the FL mount.

 What Canon FL mount lenses do not have the feature to do auto stop-down metering.
-This means FL mount will have to be stopped down by pressing the depth-of-preview switch so that the T50’s light meter can show a correct value.
+This means that the an FL lens have to be stopped down by pressing the depth-of-preview switch in order for the T50’s light meter to show the proper reading.

 FD vs new FD Lenses

-The entire body of the new FD lens rotates to lock onto the camera.
-Compared to original FD lenses which have a breech-lock ring at the rear of the lens that is required to be tightened to be able to secure a lens.
+The whole new FD lens rotates to lock onto the camera.
+While original FD lenses have a breech-lock ring at the rear of the lens that must be tightened to be able to mount a lens to the camera.

-Sometimes you will spot new FD lenses referred to as FDn lenses.
+Occasionally you will find new FD lenses referred to as FDn lenses.

 The switch in the design of the breech-lock ring was owing to complaints.
-A small group of customers had lenses getting stuck on a camera.
+A small number of camera owners suffered from lenses getting jammed on a camera mount.

-If you have not attached an FD lens to a camera, don’t be concerned.
-Simply just take it slow and do not force anything.
+If you have not put on an FD mount lens to a camera body, don’t be concerned.
+Simply take the process slow and do not force anything.

 Telling FD and FDn Lenses Apart

-It is fast and easy to tell FD and new FD lenses from one another.
-New FD lenses are going to have a silver button located on the outside of the lens, where the lens mounts to the T50.
+It is easy to tell FD and new FD lenses apart.
+New FD lenses are going to have a silver button on the barrel of the lens, near the mount.